-Your business will need to adapt in order to get the full benefit of a new marketing tool.
+Your business will need to adapt in some way in order to get the benefit and fully bed in any new marketing technology tool.
 And it's not just the remit of marketing - cross-functional collaboration will be necessary to roadmap new ways of working across the business and glean the full value of your investment.

-L Technology
+Technology

-The technology aspect is last on the list for a reason.
-In order to be successful, the people and process aspects must first be considered.
-Implementation and maintenance of the technology is an essential part of the puzzle, but until these aspects are in place, your business won't be able to successfully handle the change.
+The technology aspect is last on the list for a reason - it won't be successful if the people and process aspects aren't considered.
+Implementation and maintenance of the technology is an essential part of the puzzle, but if you dive straight in here, your business won't handle the change successfully.